sanity-io/table/README.md

 ## Configuration

-You can optionally configure the `_type` used for the row object in the table schema by passing a configuration object when adding the plugin.
+You can optionally configure the `_type` used for the row object in the table schema by passing a `rowType` when adding the plugin.
 For most users this is unnecessary, but it can be useful if you are migrating from a legacy table plugin.

 ```js
 export default defineConfig({